 The Craniosacral Rhythm

 In my last article, we introduced craniosacral therapy and the craniosacral rhythm (CSR), the subtle movement that craniosacral therapists work with.
-Today, I will explore CSR in more detail, look at the current objective evidence of its existence, explore a working theory of what causes it, and introduce a few ways to work with it yourself.
+Today, I will explore CSR in more detail, look at the current objective evidence of its existence, explore the new evidence-based working theory of what causes it, and introduce a few ways to work with it yourself.

 Evidence of the CSR: